The analog vs digital audio debate is very polarizing. I have noticed that most people defend one side or the other, allowing little room for nuance.

 |24-bit (Professional Standard)||16,777,216|

 The standard bit depth for CDs is 16-bit, allowing for 64,536 possible amplitude values.
 The professional standard is a bit depth of 24-bit, which allows 16,777,216 possible amplitude values!
-However, most studios record and mix using 32-bit floating point, which will be discussed in a different post.
+Most professional studios record and mix using 32-bit floating point.

 The sample rate determines how many samples are taken of a sound wave per second.
 Sample rate is measured in Hertz (Hz).
 Recording at a higher sample rate allows higher frequencies to be recorded.

 The Nyquist Theorem states that digital sampling can only faithfully represent frequencies less than half of the sampling rate.
 This means that if you want to capture 20kHz, the highest frequency audible to humans, you must use a sample rate greater than 40kHz.

 For this reason, 44.1kHz is the standard sample rate for CDs.
 Professional audio for video utilizes a standard of 48kHz.
 Many recordings greatly exceed these standards, with sample rates of 96kHz and beyond!

 While the benefit of higher sample rates is often understood to be an extension of recorded frequency range, this isn’t the main benefit.

 I won’t get too deep into it in this post, but it has more to do with the type of anti-aliasing filter that can be used to filter out higher frequencies with fewer artifacts.
 The resulting audible bandwidth of a 44.1 kHz recording and a 96 kHz recording are ultimately the same.